baris-kilic/TokenCaseStudy/README.md

 1. Clone the repository to your local machine
 2. Open the project in Android Studio
 3. Run the project on an emulator or an Android device
+4. Enter the amount and send request to API
-4. Scan the generated QR code with a compatible payment device to initiate a payment
+5. Scan the generated QR code with a compatible payment device to initiate a payment
-5. Check the list of payments in the PaymentActivity screen
+6. Check the list of payments in the Mobile Interface

 ## Prerequisites